jbcodeforce/java-studies/docs/quarkus.md

 Run with automatic compilation `./mvnw compile quarkus:dev`.

-Can be packaged using `./mvnw clean package` or `./mvnw clean package -Pnative`
+Can be packaged using `./mvnw clean package` or `./mvnw clean package -Pnative` for native execution.

 Start and override properties at runtime: